 While the LinkedIn headline is considered an important section, it is often overlooked.
 This is because most people opt for the default setting, wherein LinkedIn automatically fills in the headline based on the recent job title and company.
 However, this is not a smart move because you are likely to leave recruiters and hiring managers uncertain about the value you can bring to their organization.
 In this article, we will discuss a few tips to help you optimize your LinkedIn headline.

 1. State how you can contribute to employers

 According to a study by the Statistic Brain Research Institute, you only have three seconds to entice your target audience.
 Hence, it is important to capture their attention quickly with an eye-catching statement about you.
 With this in mind, we highly recommend expressing how you can help potential employers achieve their desired outcomes in your LinkedIn headline.

 As a best practice, summarize your work experience and background in a succinct and attention-grabbing manner.
 Highlight your unique selling point, explain what you’re best at, and state how you can make an impact using your industry expertise and skills.
 This approach will enable recruiters to recognize that you offer what they are looking for.
 Furthermore, this increases your chances of being considered for your target role.

-Rather than saying, “Global Director of Medical Devices at ABC Company”, you can say, “I help global medical device companies achieve growth targets through strategic direction and project governance”
+“I help global medical device companies achieve growth targets through strategic direction and project governance”